sozialhelden/wheelmap-android/README.markdown

 Wheelmap for Android
 ====================

 Wheelmap for Android is an App for the Wheelmap service.
 The Wheelmap service enables people to find and add whelchair-accessible places and is provided by the [Sozialhelden e.V][1].
 For more information visit [Wheelmap.org][2].
-This App has undergone a major update and and now provides modern design, full editing, search capabilities and a tablet version.
+This App has undergone a major update and is about to released with a new modern design, full editing and search capabilities, direction pointers and a tablet version.

 Smartphone Version
 ==================